 Start at Home

 The most important thing to do right now and also one of the most challenging things to do is to start looking at yourself and unraveling your own institutional biases.
 We all have them and we all have work to do to break down those systemic beliefs.
-Understanding white privilege is a task all white-passing people can do to help as this will give us the inherent knowledge we need to change our own behavior and the education to help others around us change theirs.
-This is a great starting point for those looking for a jumping-off point.
+Understanding white privilege is a task all white-passing people can do to help.
+This will give us the inherent knowledge we need to change our own behavior and the education to help others around us change theirs.

 There are so many amazing books, blogs, think pieces and articles out there to help you on this journey.
 From Reni Eddo-Lodge and her book Why I'm No Longer Talking to White People About Race to Robin Diangelo's White Fragility, and The New Jim Crow, there are a ton of non-fiction books on the topic.
 This resource guide on books to read to help be a better ally is another amazing place to dive right in.
 If you have small ones in your life, then look at introducing them early to books that offer diversity when it comes to character and plot.

 Try not to shy away from uncomfortable conversations about privilege and race with the people around you.
 The only way we can make a change is by overcoming the discomfort, getting to a place of understanding and guiding each other through.
 The key is to not be confrontational.
 As Ijeoma Oluo outlines in her sold-out book So You Want To Talk About Race, open the conversation with mutual understanding and respect.
 Ask questions and share your own experiences.
 The idea is to raise awareness and compassion one conversation at a time.

 While all eyes are on the movement right now, there is every chance that momentum will fall.
 Don't let it.
 Keep going with the fight, keep educating yourself, use your voice and your privilege to help raise others up and constantly do the work to unravel your own inherent belief systems.